Chinese Communist Party: Democratic centralism

-Shuanggui
+Supervision

-Shuanggui is an intra-party disciplinary process conducted by the Central Commission for Discipline Inspection (CCDI).
-This formally independent internal control institution conducts shuanggui on members accused of "disciplinary violations", a charge which generally refers to political corruption.
+The CCP conducts interal supervision through its Central Commission for Discipline Inspection (CCDI).
+Shuanggui was an intra-party disciplinary process conducted by the CCDI.
 The process, which literally translates to "double regulation", aims to extract confessions from members accused of violating party rules.
 According to the Dui Hua Foundation, tactics such as cigarette burns, beatings and simulated drowning are among those used to extract confessions.
 Other reported techniques include the use of induced hallucinations, with one subject of this method reporting that "In the end I was so exhausted, I agreed to all the accusations against me even though they were false."
+In 2018, the shuanggui process was superseded by liuzhi or "retention in custody", which expands beyond CCP members to the entire public sector, academics, and business leaders.

 United front

 The CCP employs a political strategy that it terms "united front work" that involves groups and key individuals that are influenced or controlled by the CCP and used to advance its interests.
 United front work is managed primarily but not exclusively by the United Front Work Department (UFWD).
-The united front has historically been a popular front that has included eight legally-permitted political parties alongside other people's organizations which have nominal representation in the National People's Congress and the Chinese People's Political Consultative Conference (CPPCC).
+The united front has historically been a popular front that has included eight legally permitted political parties alongside other people's organizations which have nominal representation in the National People's Congress and the Chinese People's Political Consultative Conference (CPPCC).
 However, the CPPCC is a body without real power.
 While consultation does take place, it is supervised and directed by the CCP.
 Under Xi Jinping, the united front and its targets of influence have expanded in size and scope.

 Organization

 Central organization

 The National Congress is the party's highest body, and, since the 9th National Congress in 1969, has been convened every five years (prior to the 9th Congress they were convened on an irregular basis).
-According to the party's constitution, a congress may not be postponed except "under extraordinary circumstances."
+According to the party's constitution, a congress may not be postponed except "under extraordinary circumstances".
 The party constitution gives the National Congress six responsibilities: